Ken Shamrock: Early life

 A "military brat," Kenneth Wayne Kilpatrick was born at Robins Air Force Base, in Warner Robins, Georgia on February 11, 1964, where he lived for his first four years.
 His father, Richard Kilpatrick, was a United States Air Force enlistee, and his mother, Diane Kilpatrick, was a waitress and dancer who had her first son when she was 15.
-Kilpatrick had three brothers and grew up at a predominantly black neighborhood of Atlanta, Georgia.
+Kilpatrick had three brothers and grew up in a predominantly black neighborhood of Macon, Georgia.

 Kilpatrick was often left to fend for himself, and, without his parents' supervision or guidance, got into many fights.
 His father abandoned his family when Kilpatrick was five, later on figuring out that his father did not abandon him.
-Kilpatrick’s Mother ran off with step father and didn’t say anything to Kilpatrick’s father.
+Kilpatrick’s Mother ran off with his step father and didn’t say anything to Kilpatrick’s father.
 His mother married an Army aviator named Bob Nance, and the newly formed family moved to Napa, California, Nance's hometown.
 Kilpatrick and his brothers were outsiders in this community, coming from a poor background and speaking in a Southern accent.
 They continued to cause trouble and get into fights and began using drugs.
 Nance, who fought in the Vietnam War, joined the local fire department and also worked in roofing and upholstery.
 Kilpatrick became involved in and excelled at sports at a young age, playing in Little League baseball and Pop Warner football.
 Nance remembered a veteran coach telling him that he had never seen a player with as much heart and tenacity as the young Kilpatrick.
 Kilpatrick was not as involved with drugs as his brothers, such as his brother Richie, who enjoyed smoking marijuana and eventually using heroin intravenously, but who also played football.